mongo-mongoers/mongo-mongoers.github.io/index.md

 ### Club List Page

 The Club List page is where you can view all of the clubs that are available at your university.
 To bookmark a club, click on the "Bookmark" button next to the club's name.
 Bookmarked clubs will appear in your Bookmarks page.
+You may also filter clubs by their respective topics.

 <img width="1266" alt="image" src="https://user-images.githubusercontent.com/74911365/234210054-98752d0c-4ead-43f5-b401-f524f738a16b.png">